At-Risk Youth (ARY) and Child in Need of Services (CHINS)

 - Is absent from home for at least 72 consecutive hours without parental consent; or

 - Is beyond parental control such that his/her behavior endangers the health, safety, or welfare of the child or any other person; or

 - Has a substance abuse problem for which there are no pending criminal charges relating to the substance abuse.

 Who May File: Only the parent of the child may file the ARY petition.
 "Parent" is defined as the person(s) having legal right to custody of the child and includes custodian or guardian.

 The ARY proceeding is a voluntary process and a parent may request a dismissal at any time.

-Purpose: To obtain a court order mandating placement of the child in a residence other than the home of his/her parent because: a serious conflict exists between the parent and child that cannot be resolved by delivery of services to the family during continued placement of the child in the parental home, and reasonable efforts have been made to prevent the need for removal of the child from the parental home.
+Purpose: To obtain a court order mandating temporary placement (for up to six months) of the child in a residence other than the home of his/her parent because: a serious conflict exists between the parent and child that cannot be resolved by delivery of services to the family during continued placement of the child in the parental home, and reasonable efforts have been made to prevent the need for removal of the child from the parental home.

 Definition: A child in need of services is defined by statute as a child under the age of 18 who meets at least one of the following three requirements:

 - Is beyond parental control such that the child's behavior endangers the health, safety, or welfare of the child or other person; OR

 - Has been reported to law enforcement as absent without consent for at least 24 consecutive hours from the parent's home, a crisis residential center, an out-of-home placement, or a court-ordered placement on two or more separate occasions and has exhibited a serious substance abuse problem or behaviors that create a serious risk of hard to the health, safety, or welfar of the child or any other person; OR